adkinsjd/adkinsjd.github.io/index.md

 on the topic appeared at [SenSys 2016](https://lab11.eecs.berkeley.edu/content/pubs/adkins16monoxalyze.pdf).<br/>
 <br/>
 ### Updates
+July 2019: _Challenge: Unlicensed LPWANs Are Not Yet the Path to Ubiquitous Connectivity_ accepted to MobiCom '19

+May 2019: _Insights from MEasuring Grid Reliability in Accra, Ghana_ accepted to COMPASS '19

 March 2019: Won departmental outstanding GSI award for work on EECS 149/249 in Fall 2018

 February 2019: Completed deployment of over 200 additional PowerWatch sensors in Accra